 Health Insurance Portability and Accountability Act (HIPAA)

-- The HIPAA was created by the U.S. Congress to protect the privacy of electronic health information.
+- The HIPAA was passed by the U.S. Congress to protect the privacy of electronic health information.

 - The HIPAA establishes rules for the protection of individually identifiable health information, including information about the individual's physical and mental condition at any point in time, provision of health care, and related payments.